-The college will work with SAB, the police, health services and other services to protect the welfare of its students, through the early help process and by contributing to multi-agency plans to provide additional support.
+The college will work with the Safeguarding Adults Borad (SAB), the police, health services and other services to protect the welfare of its students, through the early help process and by contributing to multi-agency plans to provide additional support.
 Where a need for early help is identified, the college will allow access for SAB from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.
 The college also recognises the particular importance of inter-agency working in identifying and preventing CSE (Child Sexual Exploitation).